OrenGrinker/jsTextFromImage/README.md

 # JSTextFromImage

-Get descriptions of images from OpenAI and Anthropic Claude models in an easy way.
+Get descriptions of images from OpenAI, Azure OpenAI and Anthropic Claude models in an easy way.

 ## Installation